readthedocs/readthedocs.org/docs/builds.rst

 .. csv-table::
    :header-rows: 1

- Environment variable, Description , Example value
+ Environment variable, Description, Example value
  ``READTHEDOCS``, Whether the build is running inside RTD, ``True``
  ``READTHEDOCS_VERSION``, The RTD name of the version which is being built, ``latest``
  ``READTHEDOCS_PROJECT``, The RTD slug of the project which is being built, ``my-example-project`` ``READTHEDOCS_LANGUAGE``, The RTD language slug of the project which is being built, ``en``

 .. tip::